thee-dushbag/dlearn/README.md

 # Deep Learning <sub><sub>📚</sub></sub>

 So, good news, I found a book that's interesting and beginner friendly on `Deep Learning`, `Grokking Deep Learning` by `Andrew W. Trask`.
 I had read a similar one `Grokking Algorithms` by `Aditya` and I enjoyed the weekend with it.
-I'm hoping to have the ame experience reading this one.
+I'm hoping to have the same experience reading this one.

 The main bait for this is that it requires `python` and `high school math` to read it and given its chapters, it is captivating and promising.
 I have all the requirements I need to embark on this journey.